jannkadc/Poking_Froggy/README.md

 or

-Play this with friends and see who will get the highest score!
+Play with friends and see who will get the highest score!